-Orlando food blogger Ricky Ly bites into Morimoto Asia at Disney Springs.
+Orlando food blogger Ricky Ly bites into Morimoto Asia at DISNEY SPRINGS®.

-Known for his television role as the masterful Iron Chef Japan, Chef Morimoto's modern take on traditional Asian cuisine delights with dishes inspired by his travels to China, Korea, Indonesia, Thailand, and, of course, his homeland of Japan.
+Known for his television role as the masterful Iron Chef Japan, Chef Morimoto's modern take on traditional Asian cuisine delights with dishes inspired by his travels to China, Korea, Indonesia, Thailand and of course, his homeland of Japan.

 For those diners familiar with Chef Morimoto's previous restaurants, Morimoto Asia in Orlando is unique in that it is his very first Pan-Asian themed restaurant, with strong emphasis on shared plates and shared dining experiences.
-The restaurant makes for a perfect night out for families, couples, and friends looking for tastes inspired by Asia's street food markets and bamboo baskets filled with fresh, steamed dim sum.
+The restaurant makes for a perfect night out for families, couples and friends looking for tastes inspired by Asia's street food markets and bamboo baskets filled with fresh, steamed dim sum.

 His army of cooks is flanked by chef de cuisines from his restaurant group in Asia to ensure the most authentic of dining experiences, staying true to the flavors yet elevating them through Chef Morimoto's unique culinary style.